nodejs/build/doc/meetings/build-wg-meeting-2017-06-20.md

 ## Questions

-- Gibson: Can anyone think of any issues with keeping the Jenkins configuration scripts in a Github repo rather than just in Jenkins xml files?
+- Gibson: Can anyone think of any issues with keeping the Jenkins configuration scripts in a GitHub repo rather than just in Jenkins xml files?
 - Michael: No, there shouldn’t be anything special in the files.
 Doing it has been brought up before.
 The important thing would be to make sure only the right people have push access.
 - Joao: The problem previously is that there is no really good way to store and view/review config.xml files.
 - Gibson: I’ll raise an issue.